ShawnMurdzek-NOAA/metplus_OSSE_scripts/README.md

 - `utils`: Directory containing scripts for plotting and analyzing METplus output.
 - `metplus_orion.env`: File containing the METplus environment.
 - `PB2NC.conf`: Configuration file for the PB2NC tool, which converts prepBUFR files to netCDF files that can be used by MET.
+- `PointStat_sfc.conf`: Configuration file for surface verification using the PointStat tool.
+Verification statistics are generated for 2-m T, 2-m Q, and 10-m winds.
+Both ADPSFC and SFCSHP platforms are used.
 - `run_metplus.sh`: Main driver to run METplus.
 - `smurdzek_orion.conf`: Configuration file containing the input and output directories.